prcutler/pcutler-web/blog/wp-content/themes/independent-publisher/README.md

 - `independent_publisher_search_stats()` - Returns stats for search results
 - `independent_publisher_taxonomy_archive_stats()` - Returns taxonomy archive stats and current page info for use in taxonomy archive descriptions
 - `independent_publisher_date_archive_description()` - Returns the Date Archive description
-- `independent_publisher_min_comments_bottom_share_button()` - Returns the minimum number of comments that must exist for the bottom 'Share a comment' button to appear
+- `independent_publisher_min_comments_bottom_comment_button()` - Returns the minimum number of comments that must exist for the bottom 'Write a Comment' button to appear
 - `independent_publisher_min_comments_comment_title()` - Returns the minimum number of comments that must exist for the comments title to appear

 ### Functions in `functions.php`: